thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 There are 5 aggregation functions available at the moment: **Min**, **Max**, **Average**, **Sum** and **Count**.
 The special function called **None** is used to disable the aggregation.
 The default behavior of the dashboard is to show average values for the last minute grouped into 1 second intervals.
-Most likely, you will need to change this interval to last day ot even last 30 days.
+Most likely, you will need to change this interval to last day or even last 30 days.
 You may notice that the value of minimum grouping interval is automatically adjusted according to the main time interval.
 The goal of the adjustment is to keep number of intervals lower than configurable value (700 in our case).

+The time window may work in two modes: **realtime** and **history**.
+While in history mode, the widget will receive data only during the initial load and no updates will be issued over websockets.
+In the realtime mode, the widgets will constantly receive updates from the server and will automatically show you only the data that matches the time window for a current timestamp.

 ## Settings